All Episodes

 They're hitting voters with automated phone calls denouncing the House Republican plan to revamp Medicare.

-They are arming those who want them with signs to pro in other words, what they're trying to do, Democrats are trying to recreate the genuine Tea Party town halls of two years ago.
+In other words, what they're trying to do, Democrats are trying to recreate the genuine Tea Party town halls of two years ago.

 Even of last year, actually, 2010.

-Calling a Tea Party Town Hall summer, and the media is helping to get the word out.
+And the media is helping to get the word out.

 That is the point of this story.

-A website sponsored by the campaign committee, Democrat Campaign Committee lists town hall meetings scheduled to be held by Republicans, mostly freshmen, during this week.
+A website sponsored by the campaign committee, Democrat Campaign Committee, lists town hall meetings scheduled to be held by Republicans, mostly freshmen, during this week.

 So the Democrats are trying to recreate what was total grassroots spontaneity.